 When you need movers, it makes good sense to compare your options.
-Call a few moving companies in Gilbert or Chandler or Phoenix, check on dates, obtain quotes, and get a general feel for the businesses.
+Call a few moving companies in Phoenix, check on dates, obtain quotes, and get a general feel for the businesses.
 Got all the info organized?
 Now you can make an informed decision.

 But that decision should be based on more than just price.
 Sometimes the cheapest movers in Phoenix are the most expensive in the long run.
 If you get a real lowball price, ask yourself, “Why are they so much cheaper than everyone else?”
 The answer may well be “You get what you pay for.”